 Investing in a paddle board isn’t cheap and oftentimes it requires sacrificing something else you want, like say, a kayak.
 The BOTE LowRider Aero is a best-of-both-worlds hybrid board and includes all of the accessories to quickly convert it from a SUP to a kayak.

-Measuring 10’6″ x 36″x 6″, the LowRider is insanely wide and consequently incredibly stable in either mode.
+Measuring 10’6″ x 36″x 6″, the LowRider is very wide and consequently super stable in either mode.
 Because the LowRider is such a large board, getting it inflated is no walk in the park.
 At 30 pounds the board is on the heavy side for an iSUP, but luckily, the bag has padded shoulder straps and wheels.
 Despite its size, the LowRider cuts well through the water and was much easier to maneuver than we anticipated.

 Most iSUP packages we tested come with cheaply-made paddles, so the four-piece hybrid carbon/fiberglass paddle that comes with the LowRider was a pleasant surprise.
 It’s surprisingly sturdy and has a nice grip along the shaft, a major plus.
 The LowRider was designed with all sorts of adventures in mind and is compatible with BOTE’s racks and coolers so you can use it for fishing as well.
-Because it’s so large it’s not as well-suited for longer tour-style paddling adventures but for shorter cruises it works great.
+Because it’s so large, it’s not as well-suited for longer tour-style paddling adventures but for shorter cruises and all-around use, it works great.

-The ISLE Explorer 3 also comes with a similar kayak setup but you must purchase the kayak accessories separately whereas the LowRider includes them in the package – at $799 it’s an incredible deal for a kayak and paddle board in one.
+The ISLE Explorer 3.0 also comes with a similar kayak setup but you must purchase the kayak accessories separately whereas the LowRider includes them in the package – at $799 it’s an incredible deal for a kayak and paddle board in one.
 Read our full review of the BOTE LowRider here.

 CHECK PRICE ON REI Check Price on Amazon